Beetlezombie/100-days-of-code/r1-log.md

 ## Log

+### R1D3 15.01.2020
+Hard at work at portfolio.
+Almost done.
+Learned so much about CSS, SASS, and basic Javascript.
+Amazing what you learn if you persist and spend like 4 hours in the evening just coding like a zombie.
+So glad I found the 100daysofcode challenge.
+Guess I needed that kick in the editor for some reason.

 ### R1D3 14.01.2020
 Forgot to update te file.
 Been working on my portfolio website as an excuse to learn more about the possibilities of SASS.